Key takeaways:

 Junk removal is a great business option if you enjoy flexibility and want to be your own boss.
-It can also be highly profitable, especially for entrepreneurs who build a team to handle daily operations.
+Starting a junk removal business can also be highly profitable, especially for entrepreneurs who build a team to handle daily operations.

 Some junk removal business owners report annual revenues of up to $200k, with profits up to $80k.
 With the right strategy and effort, this industry offers plenty of potential for financial success.